YounesBenichou/Credit-Calcualtor-private-/README.md

 Project : Credit Calculator

-From : JetBrains Academy

-Learning outcomes :
-* Using third-party modules and libraries.
-* Parsing Command Line arguments
-* Learn more about different financial instruments like the : Annuity payment , Differentiate payment
+calculate some financial instruments like the : Annuity payment , Differentiate payment